conallwang/MeGA/README.md

 ### Data

 We use the same 9 subjects from NeRSemble dataset as GaussianAvatars in our experiments.
 Based on their provided data, we additionally generate depth maps and face parsing results.
-All pre-processed data is provided [here](insert) (will be released soon).
+All pre-processed data is provided [here](https://drive.google.com/drive/folders/1R7fNJnWu6ZSqbIvpUWbAUfb5qdq2a8sp?usp=sharing).

 Whether you want to train or test our methods, you need to download the data and decompress it into somewhere, e.g., /path/to/nersemble